 In international sales it is common for one party to make an offer on his own Standard Terms, and another party to accept that offer on his own Standard Terms.
-If these terms are different, there will not, in strict legal theory, have been an acceptance in identical terms to the offer.
+If seller’s and buyer’s terms are different, there will not, in strict legal theory, have been an acceptance in identical terms to the offer.
 This may well lead to the conclusion that there was no valid contract.
-The adoption of an internationally recognised set of standard terms of governing International Sales prevents this by ensuring that both parties are in agreement as to the terms contained in their contract, there is a valid contract and both parties are well aware of their rights and obligations.
-A widely used form of such terms is the INCOTERMS form produced by the International Chamber of Commerce.
+Adoption of an internationally recognized set of standard terms (such as INCOTERMS) of governing International Sales prevents this by ensuring that both parties (buyers and sellers) are in agreement as to the terms contained in their contract, there is a valid contract and both parties are well aware of their rights and obligations.
+INCOTERMS form produced by the International Chamber of Commerce.

 Under English law, a sale of goods is defined as ‘A contract to pass the property in goods for a money consideration, the price’.
 Hence, the ownership of the goods are transferred in exchange for a payment of money.